IT Business Planning – what should you be measuring in your business? From an IT perspective here are our top tips for measuring...

 This is defined by the webspace needed (determined by the amount of content on your website and whether you include photos, videos or music) as well as the Bandwith, which is determined by the volume of traffic on your website.
 Beware companies who promote this as ‘unlimited’ as there will be some limits and additional charges, even if they are buried in the small print.

-If you are selling in your website you will need a secure server (SSL Certificate) – and your website will display https at the beginning rather than just http.
+If you are selling on your website you will need a secure server (SSL Certificate) – and your website will display HTTPS at the beginning rather than just HTTP.

-Speed.
 How quickly can someone download your website?
 If it is too slow then Google will penalise your website in search engine rankings and you may even lose customers who decide to buy from a competitor instead.

-What services do you need?
 Do you want web and email hosting in one place?
 And do you want someone to take care of your domain name registration and renewal?
 And what about search engine optimisation to improve your website’s search engine rankings?

-This will include aspects such as the level of access you need, for example to create email addresses, the security available and the level of support you will need from your host, as well as how easy it is to access that support.
+This will include aspects such as the level of access you need, for example, to create email addresses, the security available and the level of support you will need from your host, as well as how easy it is to access that support.

-How much will it cost?
 Expect to pay for website hosting (and a premium for services such as a dedicated server) with many hosting companies offer monthly or annual plans.
 If you are considering free hosting beware that this often comes with a requirement to hosts ads on your site – something you may not wish to have.
 There may also be hidden costs not explained at the outset.

-At The Tech Lounge we offer web and email hosting for personal and business use which is straightforward and professional with no hidden costs.
+At The Tech Lounge, we offer web and email hosting for personal and business use which is straightforward and professional with no hidden costs.
 Click here to find out more.